dlustig/willowtree-namegame/README.md

 ## Frustrations

-Unfortunately, this project was timed and to avoid going severely over the limit, several features were scrapped, a few UX bugs were introduced(what??? no....), and html was left in a rougher state than I like.
+Unfortunately, this project was timed and to avoid going severely over the limit, several features were scrapped, a few UX shortcomings were not attended to, and html was left in a rougher state than I like.
 However, I'm happy with the outcome given the parameters and the time allotted.
 There are several(many) things I would change given the opportunity.

 ## Lets start this rocket